salzschneider/jira-restclient-php/README.md

 ----------------
 - all JIRA API function implementations - issue, project, comment etc.
 - httpClientCurl doesn't work yet - it will be a backup solution if you have [Guzzle](https://github.com/guzzle/guzzle) conflict or don't wanna use that package
-- lots of unit tests
+- lots of unit and automated JIRA API tests (in travis)
 - documentation and examples
 - oAuth2